 About 30% of the mineral reserves, 8% of the natural gas reserves, and 12% of the global oil reserves are found in Africa.
 Up to 90% of the world’s chromium and platinum are found on the continent, along with 40% of the world’s gold.

 Africa has the world’s greatest uranium, cobalt, diamonds, and platinum reserves.
-It contains 10% of the planet’s internal renewable freshwater supply and 66% of the world’s arable land.
+It contains 10% of the planet’s internal renewable freshwater supply and 66% of its arable land.
 Between 30 and 50 percent of most African nations’ overall wealth is natural capital.

 Sub-Saharan Africans rely on forests and woods for more than 70% of their daily needs.
-Land is both a sociocultural resource and a resource for economic growth.
+The land is both a sociocultural resource and a resource for economic growth.

-There are over 136,000 high-net-worth persons residing in Africa, although there are only 6,700 of them with assets worth more than $10 million.
+There are over 136,000 high-net-worth persons residing in Africa.
+However, there are only 6,700 of them with assets worth more than $10 million.
 Only 305 Africans have private properties worth at least $100 million, and there are only 21 billionaires on the continent.

-The fact that South Africa, Egypt, and Nigeria have experienced negative private wealth growth rates of -12%, -23%, and -27% during the past ten years, contributing to a 7% fall in Africa’s wealth growth since 2011, is evidence of how much the top-earning nations affect the continent’s overall wealth.
+South Africa, Egypt, and Nigeria have experienced negative private wealth growth rates of -12%, -23%, and -27% during the past ten years.
+This contributes to a 7% fall in Africa’s wealth growth since 2011.
+This shows how much the top-earning nations affect the continent’s overall wealth.

 Johannesburg, Cairo, Cape Town, Lagos, and Nairobi are the top five cities with the most millionaires, with populations of 16,000, 8,200, 6,900, 5,500, and 5,400.
 Over two times as many millionaires live in South Africa as in any other African nation.

-By revenue, South Africa has the continent’s largest luxury market, followed by Kenya and Morocco.
+South Africa has the continent’s largest luxury market by revenue, followed by Kenya and Morocco.
 Over the following ten years, the African wealth management market is anticipated to expand by 60%.
-The continent has a lot to gain by banding together and using its abundant natural resources to finance development initiatives and advance prosperity.
-Yet, it must also ensure that natural resource exploitation and growth in the future are goal-oriented, climate resilient, and sustainable.
+The continent has much to gain by banding together and using its abundant natural resources to finance development initiatives and advance prosperity.
+Yet, it must also ensure that future natural resource exploitation and growth are goal-oriented, climate resilient, and sustainable.

 While there are many ways to compare the wealth of different countries, one of the better approaches is to gauge each one’s GDP.
 This is the total cost of all the commodities and services a country produces in a given year.
 GDP is frequently first modified for Purchasing Power Parity (PPP), which adjusts each country’s GDP relative to local prices and is expressed in a fictitious currency called international dollars to make country-to-country comparisons more accurate.

 By 2050, it is anticipated that the African economy, driven by its commerce, agricultural, and natural resource sectors, will have a GDP of $29 trillion.
 Twenty million job seekers are added to the region’s workforce each year, with the population of sub-Saharan Africa alone.
-In terms of technology, Africans are beginning to catch up with the rest of the world.
+Regarding technology, Africans are beginning to catch up with the rest of the world.

 Unlike “gross domestic product” (GDP), which is a monetary indicator of the market value of all products and services generated in a nation over a certain period, “wealth” measures the value of all the assets of value owned by a person, community, company, or nation.